When to Use a Scissor Lift Harness 2026

 If you require your workers to use a scissor lift, you should provide them with harnesses.
 A scissor lift harness can protect your lift operators against accidents, injuries, and fatalities.
 Plus, it can help you comply with OSHA scissor lift safety requirements.
-Let’s not forget about how harnesses can prevent serious falls from scissor lifts, either.
+Let’s not forget that harnesses can prevent serious falls from scissor lifts, too.

 See OSHA Scissor Lift Harness Requirements

-In order to get the most value out of scissor lift harnesses, you need to teach workers how to use them correctly.
+To get the most value from scissor lift harnesses, you need to teach workers how to use them correctly.
 This ensures workers can wear harnesses on scissor lifts and avoid falls.

 Register your company today and get your workers certified!
-It’s not only the law, but training & certification ensures your company is covered in case of an OSHA audit or investigation.
+It’s not only the law, but training & certification ensure your company is covered in case of an OSHA audit or investigation.

 OSHA Prioritizes Scissor Lift Fall Protection

-Falls are the leading cause of death in the construction industry, OSHA reports.
+Falls are the leading cause of death in the construction industry, according to OSHA.
 They’re also one of OSHA’s top 10 most serious safety violations.

-OSHA usually requires construction companies to install a fall protection system, like a harness and lanyard, any time a fall of 6 feet or more is possible.
+OSHA usually requires construction companies to install a fall protection system, such as a harness and lanyard, whenever a fall of 6 feet or more is possible.

 You’re responsible for providing scissor lift fall protection accessories, including safety harnesses, personal protective equipment, and related accessories.
 When your employees know their safety is accounted for, the result is a happier, more productive workplace…a win-win for everyone involved!